-Hand embroidery is an art of adorning a fabric using thread, yarn, and needle.
+Hand embroidery is an art of adorning fabric using thread, yarn, and needle.
 This art form started somewhere around the Iron Age and has been passed down from generation to generation.
 After the world became more industrialized, embroidery with machines became a quicker and cheaper option.
-However, in Pakistani bridal and formal fashion, the time-consuming art of hand embroidery is much preferred.
-This year I have seen designers such as Alexander McQueen and Oscar de la Renta use hand embroidery in their gowns and western formal wears as well.
-I think the world is learning about this ancient craft and making it modern.
+However, in Pakistani bridal and formal fashion, the time-consuming craft of hand embroidery is still preferred.
+This year I have seen western designers such as Alexander McQueen and Oscar de la Renta use hand embroidery in their gowns and western formal wears, which is so exciting.
+I think the world is now learning about this ancient craft and making it applicable to modern fashion.

-There is a myriad of different styles of hand embroidery used in bridal and formal wear.
-Since hand-work is time-consuming and expensive, it is exclusively used for bridal and formal wear; pret wear usually have machine work on them.
-Kashmiri work, phulkari embroidery, chikankari, crewel embroidery, zardozi, crochet are also some examples that are used in clothes.
-Each type needs careful concentration, skills and expertise, and hours of a worker’s time.
+There is a myriad of different styles of hand embroidery used in Pakistani bridal and formal wear.
+Since hand embroidery is time-consuming and expensive, it is exclusively used for bridal and formal wear; embroidery on pret wear usually have machine work on them.
+Kashmiri work, phulkari embroidery, chikankari, crewel embroidery, zardozi, crochet are also some examples that are used in Pakistani clothes.
+Each type of embroidery needs careful concentration, skills and expertise, and hours of a worker’s time.

-5. Lari-Fine quality gold thread embroidery found in Bareilly , Benaras ( Varanasi ), Lucknow and Agra.
-These days silver zari is equally popular.
+5. Lari- Fine quality gold thread embroidery found in Bareilly, Benaras (Varanasi), Lucknow and Agra.

 11. Jaali- Network.

 12. Phulkari- Flower motifs, geometric patterns, surface satin stitching using silk floss threads.
 Phulkari has its origin in Punjab.

 13. Zardosi- Leaf-scroll work (it looks like spring work to me) mixed with thread on silk, satin, velvet and other rich fabrics.
 Also important to note that Zardozi and zari are synonyms and refer to any gold or metallic embroidery.